FreeOrbit4D: Training-Free Arbitrary Camera Redirection for Monocular Videos via Foreground-Complete 4D Reconstruction: Method

-where $\Phi_{\text{VDM}}$ denotes a depth-conditioned video diffusion model~\cite{25arxiv/wan,25iccv/vace}, $\mathbf{I}_1$ is the first frame of $\mathcal{V}^{src}$ serving as appearance reference, and $\mathbf{c}$ is a text prompt.
-Depth maps provide a compact yet informative geometric scaffold: they encode the 3D layout from the target viewpoint, allowing video diffusion models to generate spatially coherent content that faithfully follows the prescribed camera motion.
+where $\Phi_{\text{VDM}}$ is a depth-conditioned video diffusion model~\cite{wang2025wan,jiang2025vace}, $\mathbf{I}_1$ is the first frame of $\mathcal{V}^{src}$ as appearance reference, and $\mathbf{c}$ is a text prompt.
+Depth maps form a compact yet informative geometric scaffold: they encode the 3D layout from the target viewpoint, allowing video diffusion to generate spatially coherent content that faithfully follows the prescribed camera motion.